 So what exactly are the Rays’ biggest needs entering the offseason, and what moves have they made to address them?
 MLB.com is keeping track here.
 As the offseason continues, be sure to check back for updates.

-With Avisaíl García headed for free agency, the Rays will look to find a right-handed hitting option to help replace some of García’s production.
+With Avisaíl García headed to the Brewers, the Rays will look to find a right-handed hitting option to help replace some of García’s production.
 With Tampa Bay’s roster flexibility, the right-handed hitting help doesn’t necessarily need to come from an outfielder.
-A third baseman could also help, especially if the Rays decide to non-tender Jesús Aguilar.
+A third baseman could also help.

 If they don’t add anyone, the Rays will enter the 2020 season with one of the best bullpens in the American League, and the unit could receive a boost if José Alvarado bounces back from a disappointing ‘19 season.
 However, Tampa Bay will be in the market for a veteran reliever and that would help take some of the pressure off Emilio Pagán, Nick Anderson and Diego Castillo.